-- 9Brake Fluid, this is a leak that usually occurs at the wheel.
+- 8This is a leak that usually occurs at the wheel.Brake Fluid.

-- 9this can leak from the pipe connectors on the steering rack, you should then check your pipes.
+- 9this can leak from the pipe connectors on the steering rack.
+Check your pipes.Power Steering Fluid:

 Unravel the Mysterious Leaks in Your Car

-- 1Coolant.The antifreeze fluid of your car usually exists in a greenish color and rarely, in bright orange and pink hues.
-Its sticky, viscous texture could also be another determining factor for unraveling its identity.
+- 1The antifreeze fluid in your car is usually a greenish color, although sometimes it can be bright orange and pink hues.
+Its sticky, viscous texture is another determining factor for unraveling its identity.
 Although a coolant leak is common and non-alarming, fixing this problem should still not be taken for granted.
-This antifreeze is used as a temperature regulator for your engine; thus, any defects with it could lead to overheating.
-Car owners with pets in their homes should also exert efforts for the immediate fix to these problems.
-The coolant's sweet smell and taste could be the bait for your pets because this fluid is highly toxic to animals.
-Once you have identified the leak as that of the coolant fluid, you should check on the areas highly prone to coolant leaking such as heater hoses, radiator and engine core plugs.Coolant.
+This antifreeze is necessary to regulate the temperature in your engine.
+If you run out of coolant, due to leaking, it could lead to the overheating of your car.
+Car owners with pets in their homes should also make an extra effort to fix the leak immediately.
+The coolant's sweet smell and taste can be attractive bait for your pets, but this fluid is highly toxic to animals and humans.
+Once you've identified the leak is the coolant fluid, you should check the areas prone to coolant leaking, such as heater hoses, the radiator and engine core plugs.Coolant.

-- 3Oil.Your engine oil could also be a frequent perpetrator of leaks.
-Unchecked oil leaks could lead to adverse effects and damages to your car.
+- 3Your engine oil is also a frequent perpetrator of leaks.
+Unchecked oil leaks can lead to adverse effects and damages to your car.
 Once you see oil dripping from your car, you should not procrastinate.
-Instead, bring your car to a mechanic immediately.
-Oil leaks could be attributed to the wearing out of your oil gasket, incorrect attachment of oil filter, corrosion in the oil coolant line, unsecured oil plug and high oil pressure.
+Bring your car to a mechanic immediately.
+Oil leaks might be attributed to a worn out oil gasket, incorrect attachment of oil filter, corrosion in the oil coolant line, unsecured oil plug and high oil pressure.Oil.

-- 4Brake fluid.Most noted for its yellowish color; your brake fluid has a very crucial role in maintaining your car's hydraulic pressure system.
-Never disregard these leaks because it could potentially lead to brake failure.
-Thus, cars with brake fluid leaks should be towed and not driven on the way to the car repair shop.
+- 4Most noted for its yellowish color; your brake fluid has a very crucial role in maintaining your car's hydraulic pressure system.
+Never disregard these leaks because it could potentially lead to brake failure, and it doesn't take a rocket scientist to know what tragedies might come from this leak.
+This is why cars with brake fluid leaks should be towed - not driven - to the car repair shop.Brake Fluid.

-- 5Automatic transmission fluid.It's essential for you to you ensure that the gear's transmission is running smoothly and is totally functional.
+- 5It's essential that you only drive a car that the gear's transmission is running smoothly on, and is totally functional.
 The automatic transmission fluid is characterized by a light red color when it's new and dark red or brown when it's old.
-Extremely low content of the automatic transmission fluid could lead to destruction of your transmission.
-Repairs of transmission could be very costly so you could surely save a lot by fixing the leaks of automatic transmission fluid in your car.Advertisement
+If the automatic transmission fluid gets too low due to a leak, it could lead to the complete destruction of your transmission.
+Repairs on transmissions are very expensive, so save yourself a lot of money by dealing with leaking transmission fluid right away.Automatic Transmission fluid.

 Categories : Automotive